How to get to Iceland

 Destinations: Main base Akureyri (AEY), flying to Grimsey (GRY), Reykjavik (RKV), Thorshofn (THO), Vopnafjordur (VPN) and Greenland (Constable Point CNP)

-Eagle Air is an Icelandic airline with 38 years of flying experience in the fields of transport, tourism and emergency response.
+Eagle Air is domestic Icelandic airline with 38 years of flying experience in the fields of transport, tourism and emergency response.
 It is a family operated business, committed to providing its clients with the highest level of safety and services.

 Destinations from to Reykjavik (RKV): Bildudalur (BIU), Gjögur (GJR), Husavik (HZK), Höfn (HFN) and Vestmannaeyjar (VEY)